mesaaransh/NearbyMapFinder/README.md

 2. **User Interaction:**
    - Allow users to grant geolocation access (if applicable).
    - The map should display the user's location and potentially nearby pilots.
-   - (Optional) Implement search functionality or filters based on your design.

-### Development

-Feel free to modify and extend the codebase to further enhance the functionality of Nearby Pilot Finder.

-### License

-(Specify the license under which you distribute your project.
-Choose an open-source license like MIT or Apache if applicable)

-**Note:**

-* I replaced the bracketed information with explanations or instructions.
-Update them with your specific details.
-* I added a line mentioning where the custom distance formula can be found in the codebase.